miguelas-itx/actions-playground/README.md

 # actions-playground
-Playground to understand and improve action knowledge
+Playground to understand and improve github actions knowledge :rocket: